Can cardiac arrest and cardiogenic shock be coded together?

 What is Cardiac Arrest?

 Cardiac arrest is when the patient’s heart stops.
 It is the abrupt loss of heart function due to a disruption in the heart’s electrical system.
 The heart function or pumping totally stops.
 Hence the name “arrested” or stopped.
-Death can result quickly if CPR and defibrillator is not used to restore the heart rhythm.
+Death can result quickly if CPR and/or defibrillation is not used to restore the heart rhythm.
 The most common cause of cardiac arrest is an arrythmia.
 Ventricular fibrillation is the most common arrhythmia to cause cardiac arrest.
 Other causes include MI, coronary artery disease, cardiomyopathy, valvular heart disease, and congenital heart disease.

-What is Cardiac Shock?
+What is Cardiogenic Shock?

-So What is the Coder to Do?
+So, What is the Coder to Do?

 I46 Cardiac arrest

-Excludes2cardiogenic shock (R57.0)
+Excludes2: cardiogenic shock (R57.0)

 I46.2 Cardiac arrest due to underlying cardiac condition